 “What we aim to do, every single year, is make our community better,” Taylor said.
 “If we continue to do that, then we did our job.
 If we can inspire somebody to create something, if we can inspire somebody to get involved with the community, if we can inspire artists to be activated, we did our job.
 Every single year, that’s what we look forward to.”

-Taylor hopes festivalgoers will leave with a keepsake: Buy art from the exhibiting artists.
-Make a memory from an experience like the live painting sponsored by the Burchfield Penney Art Center.
+Taylor hopes festivalgoers will leave with a keepsake: Buy art from the exhibiting artists and vendor village.
+Make a memory from an experience like the live painting demonstrations by artists like Vinny Alejandro and Mandela Huff.
+Hang out at the Pull Up & Pitch Family Fun Zone.
 Or some of each.

 “We just want people to come out and enjoy the experience and the culture of Western New York,” Taylor said.